-Supporting your design decisions demands that they be deliberately made, fundamentally and contextually sound decisions.
+Supporting your design decisions demands that they be deliberately made, fundamentally and contextually-sound decisions.
 In a consequential environment, you’ll quickly learn to dispense with frivolous design choices, as they will not survive a responsible, compulsory critique.

 An agency is a good place to observe the inner workings of the design business and begin to form your professional standards.

 To learn to be a competent design professional you have to observe and have experience with good and bad business choices.
 In an agency you’ll be exposed to both; you will get to see how professional relationships work well and how they fail.
 By paying attention to such things you’ll also get to see what caused those failures.
-There you’ll get to observe how the agency pursues potential clients, which ones they deliberate with, and which ones they work with, and what results those choices eventuate.
+There you’ll get to observe how the agency pursues potential clients, which ones they deliberate with, and which ones they work with, and what the results of those choices eventuate.